sarathideoder/LibraryApplication/README.md

 # LibraryApplication
-This is a library project
+This is a library project for testing

+CentralTendency class is the library class and it contains the method